-If we fail to introduce compelling new products, our revenues and our prospects could be harmed.
+If we fail to timely introduce compelling new products, our revenues and our prospects could be harmed.

-Our ability to attract new customers and increase revenue from existing customers will depend in large part on our ability to introduce compelling new products and pursue new market opportunities that develop as a result of technological and scientific advances.
+Our ability to attract new customers and increase revenue from existing customers will depend in large part on our ability to timely introduce compelling new products and pursue new market opportunities that develop as a result of technological and scientific advances.
 The success of any enhancement to our existing commercialized products or introduction of new products depends on several factors, including timely completion and delivery, cost-effective development and manufacturing, competitive pricing, adequate quality testing, integration with existing technologies, appropriately timed and staged introduction and overall market acceptance.
-Any new product that we develop may not be introduced in a timely or cost-effective manner, may contain defects, errors, vulnerabilities or bugs, or may not achieve the market acceptance necessary to generate significant revenue.
+We have experienced supply chain delays and increases in raw material cost for several of our products in development, including the BioXp 9600 system, that have caused delays in our commercial timelines.
+If we continue to experience these delays and increases in cost, introduction of the BioXp 9600 or other products could be further delayed.
+Moreover, any other new product that we develop may not be introduced in a timely or cost-effective manner, may contain defects, errors, vulnerabilities or bugs, or may not achieve the market acceptance necessary to generate significant revenue.